 Some Custom-Exempt plants have a kill floor, so that animals may be brought in live to the plant.
 Some Custom-Exempt plants do not have a kill floor.

 Animals can be killed, skinned, and eviscerated on-farm and brought in to Custom-Exempt plants for processing – whether or not the plant has a kill floor.
-(Carcasses must be clean and free of dressing defects, i.e., hide, dirt, manure, hair, etc., for acceptance at a custom plant.)
+Carcasses must be clean and free of hide, dirt, manure, hair, etc., for acceptance at a custom plant.

 Packages of meat processed at Custom-Exempt plants will be marked “Not for Sale.”